dattasaurabh82/automato-website-fork/site/content/portfolio/believe_it_yourself.md

 # BIY.SEE
 ### Fortune recognition kit

 **Build your own projects to see good and bad luck in everything around you.
-The BIY See Boards comes preloaded with special trained models and functions!**
+The BIY.See kit reinterprets Object Recognition trained on vernacular Italian Superstisions and through the logic of the Smorfia, Naples' book of dreams**

-- **BAD LUCK ALERT:** The board uses the camera feed to interpret the scene and inform the user of very unlucky configurations (e.g. a black cat crossing the street - 13 people sitting at a dinner table, or a person opening an umbrella indoor).
+- **OBJECT RECOGNITION TO SMORFIA:** The camera interprets what it sees according to the “smorfia” a book that details the old Neapolitan tradition in which dreams are analyzed and converted into numbers.
-- **DEEPDREAM TO SMORFIA:** The camera interprets what it sees according to the “smorfia” a book that details the old Neapolitan tradition in which dreams are analyzed and converted into numbers.
+- **BAD LUCK ALERT:** The board uses a camera  to interpret its surrounding and inform the user of very unlucky configurations (e.g. a black cat crossing the street - 13 people sitting at a dinner table, or a person opening an umbrella indoor).
 - **FACE 2 ‘JETTATORE:’**Our Facial recognition is trained on specific facial physiognomies of people that normally bring bad luck (known as Jettatore)

 **Featuring:**